Haarlem During the Second World War

 Who were some of the key figures in the Haarlem resistance movement?

-In addition to Hannie Schaft and the leaders of the Kennemerland group, several other key figures emerged in the Haarlem resistance movement.
-One of these was Willem Arondeus, an artist and writer who joined the resistance in 1941.
-Arondeus was involved in the production and distribution of fake identity documents, which helped many Jews and others targeted by the Nazis to evade capture.
-In 1943, he led a daring attack on the Amsterdam Public Records Office, destroying thousands of documents that the Nazis were using to track down Jews and resistance fighters (Horn, 2021).
+With Hannie Schaft as well as the leaders of the Kennemerland group, several other key figures could be seen in the Haarlem resistance movement.
+One of them was Willem Arondeus, a painter and writer from 1941 who joined the resistance.
+His activities for the underground were related to the creation of forged identity documents and their distribution.
+And this made him the savior of Jews and other civilians who the Nazis were aiming to capture.
+In 1943, he and a group of freedom fighters from different kinds of political views, united to pack a punch at the Amsterdam Public Records Office, by destroying thousands of records that the Nazis were using to trace Jews (Horn, 2021).

 How did resistance groups like the Haarlem Council of Resistance operate?